-Last week we learned that Nazareth in those days was a tiny village of 100 to 400 people.
+Nazareth, the town Joseph and his family finally settled in was a tiny village of 100 to 400 people in those days.
 There wouldn't have been much work for Joseph there.
-But just an hour's walk away was the large city of Sepphoris.
+But just an hour's walk away, which wasn't far in those days, was the large city of Sepphoris (sef-a-rus).
 Excavations in the last few years have shown it to be a city of about 30,000 people.
 It was a city of culture, shopping, and relative wealth (p.
 15).
 Many of the people of Nazareth would have walked to Sepphoris to work, to shop and to sell their goods in the markets.
 We can easily imagine Joseph, and later Joseph and Jesus, walking to Sepphoris daily to do their work as tektons. (see p.
 15)